-The Leica D-LUX (Typ 109) and the Leica Q (Typ 116) are two digital cameras that were announced, respectively, in September 2014 and June 2015.
-Both the D-LUX Typ 109 and the Q Typ 116 are fixed lens compact cameras that are based on a Four Thirds (D-LUX Typ 109) and a full frame sensor.
-The D-LUX Typ 109 has a resolution of 12.7 megapixel, whereas the Q Typ 116 provides 24 MP.
+The Leica D-LUX (Typ 109) and the Leica Q (Typ 116) are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and June 2015.
+Both the D-LUX Typ 109 and the Q Typ 116 are fixed lens compact cameras that are based on a Four Thirds (D-LUX Typ 109) and a full frame (Q Typ 116) sensor.
+The D-LUX Typ 109 has a resolution of 12.7 megapixels, whereas the Q Typ 116 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably larger (34 percent) than the Leica D-LUX Typ 109.
 Moreover, the Q Typ 116 is substantially heavier (58 percent) than the D-LUX Typ 109.
 In this context, it is worth noting that neither the D-LUX Typ 109 nor the Q Typ 116 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Leica D-LUX Typ 109»||4.6 in||2.6 in||2.2 in||14.3 oz||300||n||Sep 2014||1,195||Leica D-LUX Typ 109|

 |Leica Q Typ 116«||5.1 in||3.1 in||3.7 in||22.6 oz||300||n||Jun 2015||4,249||Leica Q Typ 116|